 Step #6: Enjoy the emotional distance

 “Well, that happened to be, and my boss said something and I was let go and I found another job.”
 You let it pass.
 “Well, that was my best friend and my ex-girlfriend.”
 You let the memory pass.
-You do this over and over again, and the more successful you become at it, the greater the emotional distance.
+You do this over and over again, and the more successful you become at these simple meditation steps for beginners, the greater the emotional distance.
 Eventually, all that stuff that used to drag you down and hold you back is left in the past.
 Congratulations.

 Meditation is not weird or freaky, and it is not a religion, mind control, vegging out, or running away from the world.